ikeisuke/ikeisuke.github.io/apps/tumblium/privacy/en/index.md

 - Image cache: temporary image cache via SDWebImage

 All of the above remain on your device; nothing is sent to our own servers.

+## 5. Third Party Disclosure

+We do not disclose personal information to third parties except in the following cases:

+- When legally required by law
+- To protect life, body, or property when obtaining user consent is difficult
+- When necessary for business operations within appropriate contractual and management frameworks

 ## 6. Tumblr Integration (Required)